Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 This makes solving the starting value for each iteration much faster.
 Since we are calculating what the first number is relative to number of subtraction.
-Solving each per value for each dimension.
+Solving each per value for each per iteration.

 <br /><br />

-<a id="decoding" class="cmd"></a><h1>Solving sets to math functions.</h1>
+<a id="decoding" class="cmd"></a><h1>Solving sets to math functions</h1>

 <br />